-We show how MET stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Life/Health Insurance industry.
+We show how MET stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Direct Life Insurance Carriers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 MetLife, Inc., through its subsidiaries and affiliates ('MetLife'), is one of the world's leading financial services companies, providing insurance, annuities, employee benefits and asset management to help its individual and institutional customers navigate their changing world.
 Founded in 1868, MetLife has operations in more than 40 markets globally and holds leading positions in the United States, Japan, Latin America, Asia, Europe and the Middle East.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.